richpeck/exception_handler/README.md

 [[ layout screenshot ]]

-You can assign layouts depending on the *status code* of the response:
+You can now assign layouts to the *status code* of the response:

 By default, `5xx` errors are shown with our [`exception` layout][layout] - this can be overridden by changing the `config` to use the

 ---